cwbooth5/chatterbox-test/README.md

 # chatterbox-test

 This is an experiment.
 It's a voice cloning tool that takes a short input clip, some text you write, and then it generates an output .wav file using the reference voice.
+It's built on [chatterbox-tts](https://github.com/resemble-ai/chatterbox/blob/master/example_for_mac.py).

+There are a couple models this thing can use:

+* `ChatterboxTTS`
+* `ChatterboxTurboTTS`

+The non-turbo model appears to work fine with a tiny patch to torch, as demonstrated in the example scripts over in the chatterbox-tts repo.
+What I'm doing here is getting the turbo model to work too.
+To get it to run, it involves more complicated dependency patching.
+I did whatever I could to get it to work.
+It's not quite as efficient as it could be probably, but it does work.

 Supported and tested setups: